kiriDevs/kiriDevs/README.md

 Well, here are GitHub's default ideas plus some additions in the same style, because I think they are actually pretty neat.

 - 🎄 Currently [participating](https://github.com/kiriDevs/adventofcode) in [*Advent of Code*](https://adventofcode.com)!
-- 🔭 I’m currently working on my own API and React-App for my Minecraft Server
+- 🔭 I’m currently working on [my dotfiles repo](https://github.com/kiriDevs/dotfiles)
-- 🌱 I’m currently learning JavaScript, both server-side (i.e. Node.js) and Frontend (using React)
+- 🌱 I’m currently learning C++ and React.js with TypeScript
 - 🤔 I’m looking for help with properly structuring different projects in different languages.
 - 💬 Ask me about creating Minecraft Plugins - I'd say I'm at least okay at doing that
 - 📫 How to reach me: Per E-Mail: [kiron@kirimcplay.tv](mailto:kiron@kirimcplay.tv)